Skadhi (Skadi) Pocket Prayer Beads: Norse Goddess of Winter, the Wilderness, Mountains

 This set of Skadhi (Skadi) pocket prayer beads consists of a total of twelve beads; the nine beads on the loop recall the nine worlds connected by Yggdrasil, the World Tree, while the three beads on the pendant remind us of Yggdrasil's three roots that reach into the Well.
 Joining the string is a pendant, a symbol representing the goddess: the wolf.
 The wolf is dear to Skadhi; when she and Njord lived by the sea, she missed the howl of the wolves above all else.

-It is made with 10mm icy blue-green fire-polished Czech glass beads, separated by silver-toned metal spacer beads, and glass seed beads to provide a comfortable transition from one bead to the next and to make the piece lightweight, supple, and easy to handle.
+It is made with 10mm deep icy blue fire-polished Czech glass beads, separated by silver-toned metal spacer beads, and glass seed beads to provide a comfortable transition from one bead to the next and to make the piece lightweight, supple, and easy to handle.
 The loop itself is approximately 9.25" (23.5cm) in circumference and the pendant hangs from a 3" (7.6cm) string.
 It is designed to be used in prayer and meditation, to decorate an altar or shrine, and/or to adorn a statue.
 The small size makes it easy to keep on hand in a drawer, a purse, or a pocket.

 The beads come with a prayer to Skadhi, written specifically to be used with this prayer bead design, and with a cotton muslin bag for storage.